PaulSt/NGSTrefftz/docs/paper/paper.md

 On top of that, the package provides unique features that are:

 * A quasi-Trefftz space that provides Trefftz-like properties for the acoustic wave equation with smooth coefficients.
-The method and results are presented in [@qtrefftz].
+The method and results are presented in @qtrefftz.

 * A space--time Trefftz method for the acoustic wave equation on tent-pitched meshes.
 Tent-pitching is a space--time meshing strategy that provides mesh elements that conform to the causality constraint of a hyperbolic system.
-The meshes are generated using [`ngstents`](https://github.com/jayggg/ngstents) and can be used with the Trefftz and quasi-Trefftz space for the acoustic wave equation, results are shown in [@StockerSchoeberl; @qtrefftz].
+The meshes are generated using [`ngstents`](https://github.com/jayggg/ngstents) and can be used with the Trefftz and quasi-Trefftz space for the acoustic wave equation, results are shown in @StockerSchoeberl and @qtrefftz.

-* A general framework to produce Trefftz spaces implicitly is provided by an implementation of the embedded Trefftz method, see [@embtrefftz].
+* A general framework to produce Trefftz spaces implicitly is provided by an implementation of the embedded Trefftz method, see @embtrefftz.
 The approach produces a Galerkin projection of an underlying discontinuous Galerkin method onto a subspace of Trefftz-type.
 It can be applied to very general cases, including inhomogeneous sources and non-constant coefficient differential operators.

 The aim of this package is to facilitate research into Trefftz methods and to make them more accessible to a broad audience.
-To the best of our knowledge, the only other open source software package that provides Trefftz finite element methods is [`FreeHyTe`](https://www.sites.google.com/site/ionutdmoldovan/freehyte), implemented in `MATLAB`.
+To the best of our knowledge, the only other open source software package that provides Trefftz finite element methods is [`FreeHyTe`](https://www.sites.google.com/site/ionutdmoldovan/freehyte) [@freehyte], implemented in `MATLAB`.
 Examples for the usage of all the features in `NGSTrefftz` are provided in the form of jupyter notebooks.

 # Acknowledgements